 - The Dean of Students

-- The Associate Dean of Academic Affairs in the Law School
+- The Associate Dean of Student Affairs in the Law School

 Undergraduate students should consult the section entitled “Discrimination and Harassment” in the Lewis & Clark student handbook, The Pathfinder, in order to obtain further information about grievance procedures and the adjudication of formal complaints.